NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/frost-worm-snare.md

 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "The snare takes the form of a Tiny frost worm clockwork toy.
 When a creature enters its square, the snare activates, causing the worm to let loose a 30-foot line of frost in the direction from which the creature entered the square.
 For instance, if a creature entered the square coming from the south, the worm would shoot the line south, to hit any allies of the triggering creature.
-Those within the line take 10d6 cold damage with a DC 25 Reflex check save.
+Those within the line take `dice: 10d6` cold damage with a DC 25 Reflex check save.
 After spitting its frost, the snare falls apart."
 powerTitle1:
 actionEconomy1:
 type1: